nicolas-ferrada/mycustomnotes_website/README.md

 - **Flutter** as the framework.
 - **Firebase** as the back-end.

-## Resume of Major funcionalities of the project
+## Resume of major technical functionalities

-- **Technical:**
-    - **Firebase operations**
+- **Server side**

     - Login and register with email/password and Google.

-        - Account configuration based on the login provider.
+    - Account operations and configurations based on the login provider.

-        - Password recovery.
-        - Firestore database management and operations.
-        - Protecting the database with Firestore rules.
+    - Non-relational database management.

+    - Database protection using advance rules and App Check.

     - Push notifications.

     - Offline mode.

+    - Deleting all user's data on request.

 - **Client side**

     - User experience and error handling in all operations mentioned above.

+    - Clean arquitecture.

     - Local storage.

     - Exporting user's data.

 - **Internacionalization**

     - Translated to multiple languages.

     - Date and time formatting.

-- **Legal:**
-    - Creation of Terms of Service and Privacy Policy
-    - Software licences

-- **Branding:**
-    - Domain name and subdomains (nicolasferrada.com) (mycustomnotes.nicolasferrada.com)
-    - Email domain (contact@nicolasferrada.com) (mycustomnotes@nicolasferrada.com)

-## Project Story
+## Project story
 After obtaining a CS degree in mid-2022, I began working on some small Flutter projects that didn't seem to lead anywhere.
 In November 2022, I decided to follow a promising tutorial that lasted for a day and a half.
 This was aimed at strengthening my foundational knowledge of Flutter and providing guidance in my learning journey, which included not only Flutter but also good coding practices, Git/Github, Firebase, and other important topics.

 [![Learn Flutter in 37 hours](https://img.youtube.com/vi/VPvVD8t02U8/0.jpg)](https://www.youtube.com/watch?v=VPvVD8t02U8)